grain-lang/grain-lang.org/src/constructs/bindings.md

 ## Description

-`let` allows you to introduce names, and `let rec` allows you to introduce recursive definitions.
+* `let` allows you to introduce names.
+* `let rec` allows you to introduce recursive definitions.
+* `let mut` allows you to introduce names with mutable values.

 ### Using `let`